-Q. I was laid off right before open enrollment ended, and now do not have any income/insurance.
+I was laid off, and now do not have any income/insurance.
 What are my health insurance coverage options?

-A: As discussed in more detail below, you’re likely eligible for Medicaid during the time that you’re without an income.
-But losing your employer-sponsored insurance because you were laid off counts as a qualifying event, which gives you a special enrollment period that continues for 60 days from the date your old policy ended (even if you have the option to elect COBRA).
-If you want to purchase a new ACA-compliant private insurance plan, you’ll need to complete your enrollment within that time frame.
+Losing your employer-sponsored insurance because you were laid off counts as a qualifying event, which gives you a special enrollment period that continues for 60 days from the date your old policy ended (even if you have the option to elect COBRA).

 Since I was laid off, is Medicaid an option for me?

 Medicaid may be an option for you, depending on where you live.
-If you’re in a state that has expanded Medicaid, coverage is available if your income is up to 138 percent of poverty level.
+If you’re in a state that has expanded Medicaid, coverage is available if your income is up to 138% of the poverty level.
 (Above that level, premium subsidies are available, ensuring that marketplace enrollees do not have to pay more than 8.5% of their income for the benchmark plan; this applies in both 2021 and 2022.)
 If your state has not expanded Medicaid, eligibility is significantly more restricted.
 (Here are Medicaid eligibility guidelines for each state.)
 Contact your state Medicaid office or the exchange to see if you could qualify for Medicaid until you get another job.
 But you can qualify for premium subsidies even with an income below the poverty level in those states, if you’re receiving any unemployment compensation in 2021.

 Assuming you’re in a state that has expanded Medicaid, you’ll qualify for Medicaid during the time that you have no income.
-You can then switch to a private plan in the exchange (with subsidies if you’re eligible) or to an employer-sponsored plan if you get a job later in the year and your total annual income is going to end up being more than 138 percent of the poverty level.
+You can then switch to a private plan in the exchange (with subsidies if you’re eligible) or to an employer-sponsored plan if you get a job later in the year and your total annual income is going to end up being more than 138% of the poverty level.
 You’ll have the opportunity to make that coverage change if and when your income picks up again, but the state will not terminate your Medicaid coverage—unless you ask them to do so—until the COVID pandemic emergency period is over; this is due to federal rules that prevent coverage terminations for states receiving additional COVID-related Medicaid funding, which are states are receiving.

 Normally, a change in income does not count as a qualifying event.
 But for people who are in states that haven’t expanded Medicaid and are ineligible for Medicaid or premium subsidies because their income is below the poverty level, HHS made an exception to the rule.
-As of 2015, people in that situation are allowed to enroll in a subsidized exchange plan as soon as their income reaches 100 percent of the poverty level, regardless of when that happens during the year.
+As of 2015, people in that situation are allowed to enroll in a subsidized exchange plan as soon as their income reaches 100% of the poverty level, regardless of when that happens during the year.
 And again, if you’re receiving any unemployment compensation in 2021, you’ll be able to enroll in a silver plan in the marketplace with $0 monthly premiums plus cost-sharing reductions.
 This is true regardless of what your total annual income ends up being for the year.

 Is short-term health insurance a good option if you've been laid off?